Email Delivery

 The final part of that margin is that Wi-Fi can be offered to cities for a fraction of the cost of cell data, like EVDO and HSDPA.
 Even with large-scale subscriptions, cities still pay close to $60 per month for cell data subscriptions per card or user, plus the initial cost of the adapter (from $0 to $100, typically).
 Wi-Fi-equipped laptops in a metro-scale network can hop on an office Wi-Fi network when a city worker is in the office, and then roam onto a secure city-wide network as needed.
 Because Wi-Fi works across all operating systems, there’s no driver limitation as there is with specific support for 3G adapters.

-If Clearwire and Sprint Nextel are smart—and Clearwire has already been bidding on city-wide networks—they’ll be able to put together a package for municipalities that guts one of the primary financial legs for citywide Wi-Fi.
-In Seattle, with Clearwire’s current proprietary, pre-WiMax gear, you can spend about $35 per month for 1.5 Mbps down and 256 Kbps.
-They provide a nomadic adapter; one of my colleagues carries the small AC-powered device with him so he can work from home or at his girlfriend’s apartments.
+If Clearwire and Sprint Nextel are smart--and Clearwire has already been bidding on city-wide networks--they'll be able to put together a package for municipalities that guts one of the primary financial legs for citywide Wi-Fi.
+In Seattle, with Clearwire's current proprietary, pre-WiMax gear, you can spend about $35 per month for 1.5 Mbps down and 256 Kbps.
+They provide a nomadic adapter; one of my colleagues carries the small AC-powered device with him so he can work from home or at his girlfriend's apartments.

 With the right offer for municipalities, a city or town could avoid the whole issue about providing access, dealing with utility poles, coping with community groups and their privacy concerns, and waiting for the buildout.
 Instead, Sprint and Clearwire will just keep lighting up cities and knocking on their doors.
 (Oh, and Clearwire and Sprint already have voice integrated into their mobile WiMax plans, just by the way.)